aalberti333/simple-k8s/cheatsheet.md

 This will only reconfigure the docker cli in your *current terminal window*.
 Other windows won't be affected.
 This change isn't permanent, and is only specific to one terminal window.

 This just sets up some environment variables to point docker to minikube.

+## Nodeport vs. ClusterIP
+Services have several networking options:
+* ClusterIP: exposes a set of pods to _other objects in the cluster_ (like a docker-compose with a name of the service, but the port is not exposed).
+Does not allow traffic from the outside world.
+Traffic comes into the cluster through the **Ingress Service**
+* NodePort: exposes a set of pods to the outside world (only good for dev purposes!! like a docker-compose with ports exposed)
+* LoadBalancer:
+* Ingress:

+## Deploy multiple config files at once
+Essentially the same as deploying a single file, but just list the directory instead:
+`kubectl apply -f k8s`